#

 For a full 30 days each June, federal and state governments, industry, and nonprofit organizations unite to promote safe online behavior and practices.
 The keyword here is “unite.”
 This month is about recognizing that internet safety is a shared responsibility— knowing we all must join together to make the internet a safer place for everyone, both at work and at home.

-Understand the STOP.THINK.CONNECT.™ Campaign
+Breaking Down the STOP.THINK.CONNECT.™ Campaign

 STOP.THINK.CONNECT.™ is a national public awareness campaign frontiered by The Department of Homeland Security in coordination with The National Cyber Security Alliance.